kprussing/website/_posts/2015-08-10-pytables-and-windows.markdown

 I'll just put it here.
 These are primarily the notes I wrote while digging into the problem.

+**tl;dr**: Your Python installation on Windows is stupid and needs to be reinstalled.

 <!--break-->

 Running Notes